 Applicants must be 18-25 years old and enrolled at Fresno State, Fresno City, Clovis Community College, or Reedley College.

-For those interested in applying for the Peer Educator position within the Peer Education Program, please complete the application in the left navigation.
+For those interested in applying for the Peer Educator position within the Peer Education Program, please complete the application in forms section on left.